 If you prefer to keep your videos locally stored, the Eufy battery-powered doorbell is another great option.

-All-new Ring Video Doorbell 3 – enhanced wifi, improved motion detection, easy installation
+Ring Video Doorbell 3 – enhanced wifi, improved motion detection, easy installation

 Ring 3 is the best option if your doorbell wiring doesn't work (or doesn't exist).
 You'll get close Alexa integration, 1080p video, and the ability to view previous video recordings with a subscription.